kavinkumar24/Tutor_spot/README.md

 # Tutor_spot

-This website was created by me , with the opensource framework in python which is streamlit
+This website was created by me, with the opensource framework in python which is streamlit

 Streamlit is a framwork or library in python, In this library we can easily integrate python into html without the HTML code